briansproule20/merit-manifesto/README.md

 - Typography selection that made technical concepts approachable
 - Visual hierarchy that guided readers through complex arguments

-The content remained unchanged, but Emily's design work transformed an rough draft into a final proof that could convince people to care.
+The content remained unchanged, but Emily's design work transformed a rough draft into a final proof that could convince people to care.

 # **Printing Woes**
 Printing should have been straightforward: take Emily's beautifully designed PDF, send to printer, receive books.
 Instead, it became a months-long debugging session.